 “I was just reminded of why I’m here and that God has called me here and He’s done so for a reason,” Sarah wrote.
 “So I know He’s going to do incredible things.”

 The accident reportedly involved the bus and two cars with the bus landing on top of one of the cars when it overturned.
 Parents headed to Atlanta as soon as they heard the news and city officials as well as church officials are working to get the most accurate and updated information to the families.

 Dozens of students were injured and four remain in critical condition.
+In such situations, you can consult an experienced lawyer from a reliable law firm like Arkansas personal injury law firm, who can help claim the compensation for the injury caused.
 Thirty-eight people were on board the church bus at the time of the crash, Fulton County police confirmed, according to AJC.com.

 Those injured have been taken to four different hospitals in the area, according to WSB-TV 2.

 Students with only minor injuries are gathering in hospital auditoriums and other locations in Atlanta with family, friends and church staff to receive updates on those with serious and critical injuries.
 Back in Huntsville, the church will remain open all night tonight for friends and family members to gather as they hear updated reports.

 The group from Mount Zion was made up of 11th and 12th graders and adult chaperones including at least one of the church’s two student ministers.
 The missions team was headed to the Atlanta airport for a flight this evening to Botswana.
 Information about the second bus has not been included in the media reports.